SGP07/Discord_VLC/README.md

 ## Features

-* Gets informations about the video without discord
+* Gets informations about the video
     * (Title, Duration, Resolution)
-* Play and Pause the video without discord
+* Play and Pause the video
 * Command to see how much time is left